smohanty0714/aws-ecommerce-architecture/CI-CD_e-commerce_application_AWS.md

-#  Question 3: CI/CD for e-commerce  application in AWS platform
+#  CI/CD for e-commerce  application in AWS platform
 ## Introduction

 AWS EC2 Container Service (ECS) is a highly scalable container management service which is used to start, stop and run microservices